Image: Jerry Weissman

 But go beyond the usual charts and venture into more vivid images to communicate and illustrate your story.
 You have at your disposal a number of resources to convert text into images, and to inspire your thinking visually:

-- Google and Bing: Each of these powerful search engines has an “Images” feature.
+Each of these powerful search engines has an “Images” feature.
 Just go to the search bar on either site, type in a keyword, and you’ll see a broad array of photos, clip art, and line drawings.
-You can also search for synonyms of a key word.
+You can also search for synonyms of a keyword.
 For instance, “jail,” “prison,” and “penitentiary” will bring up multiple variations of incarceration images.
-Moreover, as soon as you type in a key word, each site offers a pull down menu with other variations.
+Moreover, as soon as you type in a keyword, each site offers a pull-down menu with other variations.
 “Jail” brings up “jail bars,” “jail cell,” and “jail house,” and each of them brings up even more images—all in the interest of getting your creative juices flowing to think outside the plain vanilla text box.

 Be aware, however, that many of the images on these sites may require payment for high resolution copies and/or royalties.
 Below is a list of ten websites where you can find free or low cost images.

-- Visual.ly: Visit the excellent graphic community site and see what they call their “data visualization enthusiasts” have created.
+Visit the excellent graphic community site, Visual.ly and see what they call their “data visualization enthusiasts” have created.
 Browse the site and sample the many impressive infographics their members have posted.
 They will inspire you to think visually.
 The site also provides a tool to step you through the creation of your own infographic.

-- Microsoft PowerPoint: The industry standard presentation software itself offers multiple ways to turn plain vanilla words into interesting graphics.
+The industry-standard presentation software itself offers multiple ways to turn plain vanilla words into interesting graphics.
 Just click the “Insert” tab on the top Ribbon and another tab opens with the following graphical choices: Table, Pictures, Clip Art, Photos, Shapes, Charts, and SmartArt.
 The latter provides an almost infinite array of shapes, colors, and textures to enhance the look and feel of your text.
 Look at the difference that embedding text in simple shapes and shading can make with the identical text in the figure below.

 Now, with your palette of four different options—Google/Bing, Free Images, Visual.ly, and Microsoft PowerPoint—are you ready for your artist’s smock and beret?